Club Satan: The Witches Sabbath

 Club Satan: The Witches Sabbath (also known as The Devil in Miss Gables) is a 2007 American pornographic horror film written and directed by Shane Bugbee, co-written by Amy Bugbee, and produced and distributed by Extreme Associates.
 The film was endorsed by the Church of Satan, contains an actual Black Mass, and was touted by its creators as being "the first Satanic porno film."
 It stars Paris Gables as Lilly, a churchgoing Catholic ingénue whose increasingly sexual thoughts lead to her embracing Satanism.
-An unproduced sequel, titled Club Satan: Bleed, Angels, Bleed, was announced by Bugbee in March 2007.
+An unproduced sequel, titled Club Satan: Bleed, Angels, Bleed, was announced by Shane Bugbee in March 2007.